ldbc/ldbc_snb_interactive_v1_impls/README.md

    mvn clean install -DskipTests
    ```

-3. Go to the LDBC implementations directory (e.g. `postgres` or `cypher`) and generate that shaded JAR file:
+3. Navigate to the root of this repository and generate the shaded JAR files for the implementations:

    ```bash
    mvn clean package -DskipTests